-- (D) Drug or alcohol abuse that threatens to impair a licensee's ability to practice medicine safely, including practicing under the influence of drugs or alcohol. - (E) Felony conviction arising from or occurring during patient care or treatment. - (F) Mental illness or other cognitive impairment that impedes a licensee's ability to safely practice medicine. - (2) The board ordered any of the following in conjunction with placing the licensee on probation: - (A) That a third-party chaperone be present when the licensee examines patients as a result of sexual misconduct. - (B) That the licensee submit to drug testing as a result of drug or alcohol abuse. - (C) That the licensee have a monitor.
+(C) Drug or alcohol abuse that threatens to impair a licensee's ability to practice chiropractic safely, including practicing under the influence of drugs or alcohol.

+- (D) Felony conviction arising from or occurring during patient care or treatment. - (E) Mental illness or other cognitive impairment that impedes a licensee's ability to safely practice chiropractic. - (2) The board ordered any of the following in conjunction with placing the licensee on probation: - (A) That a third-party chaperone be present when the licensee examines patients as a result of sexual misconduct. - (B) That the licensee submit to drug testing as a result of drug or alcohol abuse. - (C) That the licensee have a monitor.

-- (D) Restricting the licensee totally or partially from prescribing controlled substances. - (3) The licensee has not successfully completed a clinical training program or any associated examinations required by the board as a condition of probation. - (4) The licensee has been on probation more than once. - (b) The licensee shall obtain from each patient a signed receipt following the disclosure that includes a written explanation of how the patient can find further information on the licensee's probation on the board's Internet Web site. - (c) The licensee shall not be required to provide the disclosure prior to the visit as required by subdivision (a) if the patient is unconscious or otherwise unable to comprehend the disclosure and sign the receipt pursuant to subdivision (b) and a guardian or health care surrogate is unavailable to comprehend the disclosure and sign the receipt.
-In that instance, the licensee shall disclose her or his status as soon as either the patient can comprehend the disclosure and sign the receipt or a guardian or health care surrogate is available to comprehend the disclosure and sign the receipt.
+- (3) The licensee has not successfully completed a training program or any associated examinations required by the board as a condition of probation. - (4) The licensee has been on probation more than once. - (b) The licensee shall obtain from each patient a signed receipt following the disclosure that includes a written explanation of how the patient can find further information on the licensee's probation on the board's Internet Web site. - (c) The licensee shall not be required to provide the disclosure prior to the visit as required by subdivision (a) if the visit occurs in an emergency room and the licensee who will be treating the patient during the visit is not known to the patient until immediately prior to the start of the visit. - (d) By January 1, 2018, the board shall develop a standardized format for listing the following information pursuant to subdivision (e): - (1) The listing of the causes for probation alleged in the accusation, the statement of issues, or the legal conclusions of an administrative law judge. - (2) The length of the probation and the end date. - (3) All practice restrictions placed on the licensee by the board. - (e) By January 1, 2018, the board shall provide the information listed in subdivision (d) as follows: - (1) To an inquiring member of the public.